tckmn/tockman/pre/blog/names-and-renaming.md

 # Names and renaming

-> \noindent *There are only two hard things in Computer Science:
+> *There are only two hard things in Computer Science:
 > cache invalidation and naming things.*
 >
-> \noindent —Phil Karlton
+> —Phil Karlton

 [EXCERPT]